hossner/bankid/README.md

 bankid.go provides a minimal higher-level wrapper around the Swedish BankID's v.5.1 appapi.

 ## Note!
-This library is still under heavy construction, and you are **not!** encouraged to use it in a production environment!
+This library is still under construction, and you are **not!** encouraged to use it in a production environment!

 ## Installation
 ```shell